kungfuai/flwr_serverless/README.md

 model.fit(dataset, callbacks=[callback])
 ```

-`flwr_serverless` uses `flwr_serverless.SharedFolder` to save states. `flwr_serverless.Folder` is a logical "folder" to hold model checkpoints from FL participants (nodes), as well as model parameters produced by the FL strategy.
-The logic folder can be backed by a storage backend like S3 or mlflow artifacts (which can in turn be backed by S3).
+`flwr_serverless` uses `flwr_serverless.SharedFolder` to save model weights and metrics.
+The logic folder can be backed by a storage backend like S3.

 The asynchronous FL node does not wait to sync with other nodes.
 It takes the latest
-checkpoints from other nodes and performs the aggregation according to the specified strategy.
+model weights from other nodes and performs the aggregation according to the specified strategy.

 ### Running experiments

 To make it easier to experimemt with different strategies, we provide utility classes like `flwr.keras.example.FederatedLearningTestRun`.
 This allows you to configure the dataset partition, strategy and concurrency.
 Please use this as an example to develop your own experiments.

-To reproduce experiments reported in the paper, you can do
+To reproduce some experiments reported in the paper, run

 ```
 python -m experiments.experiment_scripts.exp1_mnist_async_fedavg